Intreecom/robotlb/tutorial.md

 ### Network.

 Once servers have been purchased, let's create a private network.
-To do so, got to a network tab and create a new network in the same zone as your servers with the subnet `10.10.0.0/16`.
-This subnet can be anything you want, but if you want to go with any other subnet, please make sure that it doesn't overlap with `--cluster-cidr` (used to give IPs to pods) or `--service-cidr` (used to give IPs to services).
+To do so, go to a network tab and create a new network in the same zone as your servers with the subnet `10.10.0.0/16`.
+This subnet can be anything you want, but if you want to go with any other subnet, please make sure that it doesn't overlap with `--cluster-cidr` (used to give IPs to pods) or `--service-cidr` (used to provide IPs for services).
 For k3s these values can be found here: https://docs.k3s.io/cli/server#networking.

-Once you have created a network, delete all the generate subnets and start creating them from scrath.
-Let's create the first subnet for our kubernetes servers which will be in the cloud.
+Once you have created a network, delete all the generated subnets and start making them from scratch.
+Let's create the first subnet for our Kubernetes servers in the cloud.
 It should be any IP subnet within the main one.
 I will go with `10.10.1.0/24` It gives me 254 possible IPs and should be generally more than enough.

 ### VPN

-Once the network is ready, we can setup VPN to access servers from local machine using their private IPs.
+Once the network is ready, we can set up a VPN to access servers from a local machine using their private IPs.
-To setup a VPN in this tutorial, I will be using wireguard, but you can use any other VPN you comfortable with.
+To set up a VPN in this tutorial, I will be using WireGuard, but you can use any other VPN you are comfortable with.

-Let's log it to our VPN server with it's public IP and install wireguard.
+Let's log in to our VPN server with its public IP and install WireGuard.

 ```bash
 ssh root@wg-vpn